SeaGL/organization/meetings/2020/20201130-retrospective-2.md

 - I had a lot of fun developing the bot, and invite you to submit issues on github for feature requests and improvements, in the event it gets used again. https://github.com/treedavies/seagl-2020-bot
 - Next Year I hope we keep the virtual conference aspect, even if we are able to have an in-person conference.
 This way attendees who cannot travel can also attend, and we can grow the visibility of the conference.
 - I thought the speaker line-up was great.
 The talks selected were right for beginner to intermediate technical level, the speakers were fun educational and engaging.
 - I had a great time, and enjoyed working with everyone.
-You are all amazing people and I feel like I found a tribe of individuals who share in my values and perspective on the world.
+You are all amazing people and I feel like I found a tribe of individuals who share in my values and perspective on the world. :) <3

+- reduce bot restarts (e.g. when adding volunteer nicks)
+- didn't feel like there was time to focus on the party stuff
+- would have been nice to pull in cool experience things like vr/hubs, https://16colo.rs/
+- still lots to learn
+- after party went unilt 03:30 pacific
+- we could have set better expectations for hallway track
+- hallway track setup was confusing for attendees
+- we were changing irc channel topics by hand, we mostly was Salt
+- next year, it would be good to have topics botted or at least pre-set
+- we should plan after-talk flow
+- perhaps point people at the hallway track for post-talk chatter
+- nice to have less booze focussed events
+- base party room that is family friendly, we set tone, can invite people to breakout rooms that aren't restricted
+- should have had less channels to avoid splitting the crowd until needed
+- more outreach to "drag people along"
+- kids and pets !

-##### Previous TODOs
+##### Bikeshed
 - [TODO] Link for the bot help on KiwiIRC

-##### Bikeshed
 - [TODO] fill out [domain description etherpad]

 ##### Important Links